No one's worst day should keep them from living their best life.

 Improving America's Mental Health Crisis System

 The Better Response report features effective policy solutions states can adopt to ensure that people experiencing a mental health emergency receive the appropriate care they need when they need it.
-The policy recommendations are organized under the following five areas designed to to help states reimagine their crisis response systems:
+The policy recommendations are organized under the following five areas designed to help states reimagine their crisis response systems:

 • Establish sustainable financing